What is a car finance settlement figure?

 These won’t necessarily amount to the same as the interest you wouldn’t pay for the early settlement, but it is something to bear in mind when calculating your settlement total and should be something you’re aware of when initially signing your car finance agreement.

-Other settlement figures, such as those involved in PCP car finance, will likely also include what’s known as a ‘balloon payment’, which is a lump sum you’re required to pay if you want to own your car after your PCP agreement is complete.
+Other settlement figures, such as those involved in Zuto PCP finance, will likely also include what’s known as a ‘balloon payment’, which is a lump sum you’re required to pay if you want to own your car after your PCP agreement is complete.

 How does a car finance settlement work?